SlyHound/CSE138_Assignment3/mechanism-description.md

     - When it recieves the message with VC entry 1, it can deliver (0 + 1 = 1) and update its own VC
     - It can then deliver 2, since 1 + 1 = 2

-In order to ensure consistency between replicas, we keep a status of each replica.
-If this status indicates that the current replica is not fully up to date (meaning it has messages it cannot yet deliver) it is blocked from serving client requests.
-Once it has resolved and delivered these messages, it becomes unblocked and can now serve requests from the client that it knows will be consistent with other replicas.
+If, however, it is not safe, then we know this replica is not up to date.
+We will set the replica status to indicate it is not up to date.
+While a replica is not up to date, it is blocked from serving any client requests.
+We call kvGet() to the other replicas, which will return an updated version of the key-value store.
+Once we ahev updated our kvStore, we set the status to up-to-date again.
+Once unblocked, this replica can now serve requests from the client that it knows will be consistent.

 # Detecting whether a replica is currently up or not
 On a 1 second interval timer, on a separate thread, we perform a health check.
 The purpose of the health check is to